 Volunteer Research Team

 At the heart of the Great War Theatre project is a team of volunteer researchers.
-Over 200 people have volunteered for the project since 2016 and we currently have over 50 researchers actively working on the project from across England, Scotland and Wales.
-We are always looking for more people who would like to get involved.
+Over 200 people have volunteered for the project since 2016.
+We currently have over 50 researchers actively working on the project from across England, Scotland and Wales.
+We are always happy to welcome new members to the volunteer research team.

 To be a volunteer all you need is enthusiasm and curiosity.
-Our volunteers come from all sorts of different backgrounds, and you can find out a bit more about some of them below.
+Our volunteers come from different backgrounds, and take part for a variety of reasons, as you can see from the quotes below.
 If you’re curious about what’s involved, or would be interested in getting involved, you can find out more here.

-Here are some of the reasons volunteers have chosen to get involved in the Great War Theatre project.
+Here are some of the reasons volunteers get involved in the Great War Theatre project.

 “I am a retired headteacher (and English and drama teacher) with some time available for volunteering.
 This project was perfect as it brought together a lifetime interest in the theatre and a long term acquired interest (rubbed off from my historian partner) with the Great War.
 Reading the plays and the Lord Chamberlain’s comments was like time travelling to a lost world.”
 (Eve)